rba1aji/InterviewAssignment/README.md

 # InterviewAssignment
-I was given an assignment to get internship at Weaveroo
+I was given an assignment to complete to get internship at Weaveroo